chrisvogt/gatsby-theme-chrisvogt/README.md

   </a>
 </p>

-Private Sphere is the Gatsby theme for my personal blog and website, [www.chrisvogt.me](https://www.chrisvogt.me).
-My website is a personal space where I share an overview of my online activity, links to my social profiles, photo galleries, and blog posts about my creative and coding endeavors.
+Private Sphere is the GatsbyJS theme behind my personal website and blog, [www.chrisvogt.me](https://www.chrisvogt.me).
+My website exists both to display my aggregate social network activity in a single place and to share original content on my own, original platform.

 ## Widgets